-Reviews have become the way potential patients pick a doctor; they’re the modern version of word-of-mouth.
+Reviews have become the way potential patients pick a podiatrist; they’re the modern version of word-of-mouth.
 If you expect to keep up with the competition you need to understand the importance of reviews and implement a review-gathering process…now!

-A Step-By-Step Review Strategy for Doctors
+A Step-By-Step Review Strategy for podiatrists

 Three Steps to Online Review Success

 Without a review-generation plan in place, there is little chance you’ll be successful in getting good quality reviews for your practice; without a plan, you’ll be taking a shot in the dark.
-To help you find and enact a plan that works for you we’ve created a three-step review acquisition strategy tailored specifically to doctors:
+To help you find and enact a plan that works for you we’ve created a three-step review acquisition strategy tailored specifically to podiatrists: